Kaysims/Grip-Club/README.md

     * [Wikipedia](https://en.wikipedia.org/wiki/Bouldering) - Used to write the "what is bouldering" in the wbout section.
     * [CSS generator](https://css-generators.com/wavy-shapes/) - Used to create the wavy background effect.
 I did not write the code.
     * [ARIA](https://www.w3.org/WAI/ARIA/apg/practices/landmark-regions/) - Used to help me understand how best to implement semantic HTML and make websites as accessible as possible.
+    * [Wave tool](https://wave.webaim.org/) - Used to check the for errors on site.
+    * [a11y](https://color.a11y.com/Contrast/) - Used to check for accessibility on the site.
+    * [Am i responsive](https://ui.dev/amiresponsive) - Used to create the multiple images in readme.

 * Youtube :